pentasecurity/mpc-demo-sdk/README.md

 # Using SDK

-* The SDK is composed into MPC SDK JAR (Java Archive) and Native Module.
+The SDK is composed into MPC SDK JAR (Java Archive) and Native Module.
+<br><br>
-* JAR file must be added to the CLASSPATH environment variable or java -cp option.
+JAR file must be added to the CLASSPATH environment variable or java -cp option.
+<br><br>
-* Native Module must be added to the library PATH of each OS or java -Djava.library.path.
+Native Module must be added to the library PATH of each OS or java -Djava.library.path.
 Native module should be used after checking each OS and the corresponding unpacking tar.gz.
 <br>
-e.g.)
+* e.g.)
 <pre>
  $ ls /opt/pentampc
  native                              mpc-sdk-1.0-SNAPSHOT.jar